strongjz/cosign-aws-codepipeline/README.md

   * S3 Bucket
   * Cloudwatch Log Group and Steam
 * ECR - Container Repository
-* KMS - Asymetric key used for cosign key signing
+* KMS - Asymmetric key used for cosign key signing

+Create an S3 bucket for Terraform remote state storage, this will have to be unique.

+`aws s3 mb s3://cosign-aws-codepipeline`

+Create the terraform plan

+`make tf_plan`

+Apply the changes

+`make tf_apply`

+Push this code repo to the AWS Codecommit repo by creating a new remote

+`git remote add aws $AWS_CODE_COMMIT_REPO`

+`git push aws main`

+This should kick off the codepipeline and codebuild Terraform creates